You are going to love this one-pot Southern Style Mac and Cheese. If you’re a pimento cheese fan, you are in the right place!

 If you want a sauce that's a bit looser, use 2 cups of pimento cheese, 1 1/4 cup cooking water, and 1 rounded tablespoon of flour and proceed as above.

 See how easy this is to make?
 I can assure you it is every bit as easy to eat as it is to make.
 I hope you enjoy this sneakily easy one pot pimento cheese pasta.
-I’m pretty sure your kiddos who love to cook would love to make this pasta, too, so let them help.
+I’m pretty sure your kiddos who love to cook would love to make this southern mac and cheese, too, so let them help.

 And that’s it for now.
 Thanks for spending some time with me today.